Fendt: Company origins and history to 1950

 The craftsman family Fendt traces its history back some 350 years.
 The family became well known in Allgäu for producing tower clocks, lead strings and violins.
 The family also farmed as a sideline and had a small trade in agricultural equipment.
 Johann Georg Fendt (1868–1933) took over his father Franz Xaver's business in 1898 and began selling and servicing Deutz stationary engines.

 Prior to 1928, Johann's oldest son Xaver (1907–1989) was employed at Deutz and BMW, while Hermann (1911–1995) continued to help their father operate the family farm and the engine business.

-In 1928, Xaver returned home, and he, his brother Hermann, and their father Johann extended their business into agricultural utility machines by building a motorized grass mower.
+In 1928, Xaver returned home, and he, his brother Herman, and their father Johann extended their business into agricultural utility machines by building a motorized grass mower.